pete3n/localGPT_T3-Template/README.md

 # T3 template project for Local GPT
+NOTE: This project is not being actively maintained.

 This project shows an example implementation of Local GPT with a web interface built with the T3 stack.<br>
 <br>
 	- Check out the Local GPT project here: https://github.com/PromtEngineer/localGPT<br>